jeromeetienne/gsp_sc/doc/slides/technical_debt.md

   - _this_ and _that_ are two screenshots of the command generation/parsing tests
   - <https://github.com/vispy/GSP/issues/14#issuecomment-3376478461> on github
   - the other is on signal
+  - at this rythm it will be over in 8 months
 - numpy advices against subtyping it and say it is dangerous (find the link).
 TODO count how many
   - <https://numpy.org/doc/stable/user/basics.subclassing.html#implications-for-subclassing>
 - now we got test for the whole pipeline